Motorcycle safety gear

 You should also:

 - protect your eyes—use a clear visor or goggles for night and make sure they are shatterproof without scratches.
-Your visor or goggles must be approved to Australian Standard AS 1609
+If the helmet is approved to an Australian standard your visor or goggles must be approved to the Australian Standard AS 1609

 - wear gloves—these should be a gauntlet style with a strengthened palm area, knuckle protection and zip or velcro fastening around the wrists